 Explore Burnaby's portion of The Great Trail

-The Burnaby portion of the Trans Canada Trail (TCT) is a 12.1-kilometre route incorporating a number of trails crossing the city along its northern fringe–from Barnet Highway in the east to Montrose Park near Boundary Road in the west.
+The Burnaby portion of the Trans Canada Trail (TCT) is a 12.1-kilometre route incorporating a number of trails crossing the north end of the city from Barnet Highway in the east to Montrose Park near Boundary Road in the west.
 It links Burnaby Heights trail, Scenic View trail, and Hastings Street Urban trail to the Burnaby Mountain Conservation Area Trails.
-The TCT manages to follow paved or gravel pathways most of the time but in some sections it's actually on controlled quiet streets with sidewalks.
+The TCT manages to follow paved or gravel pathways most of the time but there are road sections.
+These vary between quiet, controlled streets and short stretches along Hastings Street that can be busier.

 Burnaby and Vancouver portions of the TCT

-Confederation Park to Montrose Park via Trans Canada Trail runs from Barnet Marine Park to the Vancouver-Burnaby boundary.
-It includes a paved section along Penzance Drive from Confederation Park to Scenic Park, and forested trails within Scenic Park.
+Confederation Park to Second Narrows Park via Trans Canada Trail runs from Barnet Marine Park to the Vancouver-Burnaby boundary.
+It includes a paved section along Penzance Drive from Confederation Park to Scenic Park, and forested trails within Captiol Hill Conservation Area.
 It's suitable for all skill levels.
-The trail is primarily used for hiking, walking, running and road biking.
+The trail is primarily used for hiking, walking, running and cycling.
 Dogs are welcome on this trail but must be kept on a leash.

 Burnaby Mountain to Barnet Marine Park